 Seager Wheeler's Maple Grove Farm National Historic Site of Canada is a 17-hectare farmstead established in 1898.
 The site was designated by the HSMBC in 1994 for its association with Seager Wheeler, a farmer, agronomist and pioneering seed breeder who established the farm in 1898.
 "The site includes various buildings, archaeological resources, and landscape features that depict a model farm of the Wheat Boom era from 1898-1940."
-82
+[64]

-The aforementioned sites were recommended for designation by the HSMBC on the basis of their national significance.
-In each instance, in addition to being an intact agricultural landscape, the site is associated with a theme or event that contributed to the development of Canada - such as the Wheat Boom era in the prairies - and/or a well-known figure who contributed to the advancement of Canadian agricultural sciences - such as pioneering seed breeder Seager Wheeler, livestock breeder John Miller, or W.R.
+The aforementioned examples were all reviewed by the HSMBC and deemed to be nationally significant.
+In each instance, in addition to being a significant agricultural landscape, the site is associated with a theme or event that contributed to the development of Canada - such as the Wheat Boom era in the prairies - and/or a well-known figure who contributed to the advancement of Canadian agricultural sciences - such as pioneering seed breeder Seager Wheeler, livestock breeder John Miller, or W.R.
 Motherwell, a well-known figure in the advancement of scientific farming principles in Canada.